The Elementary Exchange program offers Grade 8 students the opportunity to participate in:

 Late August to

 Visiting students arrive in Ontario, late August.
 (Ontario students must be able to greet them upon their arrival- exact date T.B.A).
-Early November, the 9-week visiting students return home and in mid-November.
-The final payment is due in November.
+Early November, the 9-week visiting students return home.
+The final payment is also due in November.

 Throughout January, regional Pre-Departure Meetings are held to prepare for the period abroad.

-Ontario students depart in early to mid-February to visit their partner.
+Ontario students depart in early February to visit their partner.
 Ontario students spend 9 weeks with their partner, returning home early April.

 Elementary program applicants must: